ElucidataInc/polly-docs/docs/Apps/metabolomics_data_analysis.md

 ## Overview

-The Metabolomics Data Analysis preset allows you to perform downstream analysis on the metabolomic data hosted on any of the data lakes on Polly.
+The Metabolomics Data Analysis application allows you to perform downstream analysis on the metabolomic data hosted on any of the data lakes on Polly.
 The preset provides a variety of tools to visualize the data, as well as allows you to perform statistical analysis, thereby providing an efficient analysis of the data to get actionable insights.

-## Scope of the Preset
+## Scope of the Application

 * Allows the metabolomic data to be used from any of the data lakes on Polly.
 * Performs quality checks using PCA analysis.